 Real-time 2.5 dimension outdoor acoustic simulation

 GeoNoise implements ISO 9613-based outdoor sound propagation with coherent phasor summation for multi-path interference modeling.
 All calculations are performed per octave band (63 Hz – 16 kHz).
+A binaural listener with analytical HRTF (head-related transfer function) provides per-ear spectral readout — ITD and ILD — for spatial hearing analysis.
+Press L to add a binaural listener.

 Point source spherical spreading models how sound energy spreads over an expanding sphere.